 - Beautifully gift packaged ready in a Jewelry Gift Box at no extra cost.

 Designer: Jewelry by ChloeShipping Time:

 This item is custom made especially for you upon order.
-Please allow 1 to 2 weeks for production time to ship out.
-If Rush is selected, order will ship out within 7 days.
+Please allow 4 to 6 weeks for production time to ship out.
+Rush is not available for this item.